at Social Butterflies

 Location: 17 N. King St.

 - 6:00-9:00 Art and Wine.
 The Cooley Gallery is featuring a wide range of artwork by locally acclaimed artists, including pottery by former Washington Redskins tight-end, Chris Cooley.
-Also live music by Colette Merrill and Lee Farrish, two talented high school students who will perform acoustic covers of rhythm & blues and pop/soul songs, along with a variety of other genres of music.
-Plus wine tasting with wines from the Barns of Hamilton Station.
+Plus wine tasting with The Barns of Hamilton Station Vineyards.

 Location: 12 S. King St.